-No doubt about it and chinchillas are no different.
+There is doubt about this, and chinchillas are no different.

 Even though chinchillas are considered endangered in the wild, they continue to be bred domestically as pets and sold in local pet stores such as PetSmart.

-Chinchillas can also be adopted and purchased from local and reputable breeders near you.
+You can also adopt and purchase chinchillas from local and reputable breeders near you.